utdata/rwd-billboard-data/README.md

 How it comes together:

 - **notebooks/02-hot100-archive**: Combines different data sources to create the complete archive, saved into the `data-out` folder.
-This includes a version of the data for Reporting with Data in R, which is purposely mucked up.

 ### Known Hot 100 data errors